 Although passports are not required for US and Canadian citizens to entry Mexico, they are mandatory for a legal wedding to be performed.
-Passports must be presented to the onsite Wedding Coordinator at the time of the wedding consultation.
+Passports must be presented to the onsite Wedding Coordinator at the time of the wedding consultation in Cancun.

-Mexican laws require a Health Certificate for all Legal Wedding Ceremonies.
-Blood tests are done to determine blood type, *HIV and STD status.
-Tests must be taken at the resort and results are ready within 24 hours, cost is USD$250 per couple.
-Wedding Couples must arrive at their hotel three (3) business days prior to the legal wedding ceremony date in order to complete the blood tests, and process the necessary documents.
-Saturday and Sunday are not considered working days.* In the event that HIV or STD shows Positive an Acknowledgment letter will be given to the couple to sign making Him/her aware of the test results.
+Mexican law requires a Health Certificate for all Legal Wedding Ceremonies.
+Blood tests are done to determine blood type, HIV and STD status.
+Tests must be taken at the resort and results are ready within 24 hours.
+Its cost is USD $250 per couple approximately (unless stated as an inclusion in your wedding package).
+Bride and Groom must arrive at their hotel three business days prior to the legal wedding ceremony date in order to complete the blood tests and process the necessary documents.
+Saturday and Sunday are not considered working days.

 Single Status Affidavit

-Note: On January 2013 the New Law is in effect: If the Couple wishes the Names of their Parents to appear on their Legal Wedding Certificate they must present a Birth Certificate Legally Translated to Spanish and Apostille seal; these documents will be file with the wedding application and will Not be returned; otherwise the parent’s names will be omitted.
+Note: On January 2013 the New Law came into effect: If the Couple wishes the Names of their parents to appear on their Legal Wedding Certificate they must present a Birth Certificate translated and apostilled; these documents will be filed with the wedding application and will Not be returned; otherwise the parent’s names will be omitted.

-If the bride's is divorced and her passport is under her ex-husband's last name, then she must present her Birth Certificate and Divorce Certificate translated into Spanish by an Official Translator and should have an Apostille Seal.
+If the groom is divorced no additional documentation is needed.
+If the bride is divorced (at least a year must have passed before she can remarry) and her passport is under her maiden name no additional documentation is needed.
+If the bride is divorced and her passport is under her ex-husband's last name, then she must present her Birth Certificate and Divorce Certificate translated into Spanish by an Official Translator and should have an Apostille Seal.
 The Apostille Seal is necessary when issuing a document from one country to another for legal purposes.
 For information on how to obtain the Apostille Seal, please contact the Secretary of State Office or visit: The Notarial and Authentication Apostille

-If a brides or grooms former spouse is deceased then a copy of the Death Certificate is required.
+If a bride or groom's former spouse is deceased, then a copy of the Death Certificate is required.

 All Legal Documents will remain as part of the Legal Wedding file, they will Not be returned.